Vivek Ramaswamy: Strive Asset Management

 In early 2022, together with his high school friend Anson Frericks, Ramaswamy co-founded Strive Asset Management, a Columbus, Ohio-based asset management firm.
 The firm raised about $20 million from outside investors, including Peter Thiel, JD Vance, and Bill Ackman.

-Strive has branded itself as "anti-woke" and its funds as "anti-ESG"; Ramaswamy has claimed that the largest asset managers, such as BlackRock, State Street, and Vanguard, mix business with ESG politics to the detriment of their funds' investors.
+Strive has branded itself as "anti-woke" and its funds as "anti-ESG"; Ramaswamy has said that the largest asset managers, such as BlackRock, State Street, and Vanguard, mix business with ESG politics to the detriment of their funds' investors.

 Pension fund managers take account of ESG in the assessment of long-term risk, including climate risks, when making portfolio decisions.
 Ramaswamy has crusaded against ESG and emphasizes the doctrine of shareholder primacy, famously articulated by Milton Friedman.
 In his book Woke, Inc.: Inside Corporate America's Social Justice Scam and elsewhere, he has depicted private corporations' socially conscious investing as simultaneously ineffective and the greatest threat to American society.
 He published a second book, Nation of Victims: Identity Politics, the Death of Merit, and the Path Back to Excellence, in September 2022, a few months before announcing his presidential candidacy.

 Strive's flagship fund, the exchange-traded fund DRLL, launched in 2022 as an "anti-woke" energy sector index fund.
 Ramaswamy said that Strive would push energy companies to drill for more oil, frack for more natural gas, and "do whatever allows them to be most successful over the long run without regard to political, social, cultural or environmental agendas."

 In October 2022, Ramaswamy held closed-door meetings with South Carolina lawmakers in a session arranged by state treasurer Curtis Loftis; during the meetings, Ramaswamy pitched Strive to manage South Carolina pension funds.
 In June 2023, after The Post and Courier reported on the meetings, the sessions were criticized as a form of unregistered lobbying; Ramaswamy's campaign manager denied any impropriety.

 Ramaswamy was Strive's executive chairman before resigning in February 2023 to focus on his presidential campaign.

+In August 2026, a federal judge declined to dismiss a whistleblower lawsuit against Ramaswamy stemming from his tenure at Strive.
+Former Strive executive Joyce Rosely alleged that Ramaswamy and other executives pressured her to engage in securities-law violations and that she was fired after objecting to the alleged conduct.
+The ruling allowed her whistleblower retaliation claims to proceed, without determining whether the alleged securities-law violations occurred.